STEVE DISCUSSES THE REAL LION KING’S LEGACY IN TANZANIA...

 Visit us.
 Your support alone brings awareness & financial assistance that will help keep the animals safe.

-Most importantly, I would like travelers to know that the moment you book your safari in Tanzania, you have helped wildlife and tourism in general.
+Most importantly, I would like travellers to know that the moment you book your safari in Tanzania, you have helped wildlife and tourism in general.
 What a traveler pays goes towards: paying the park rangers, fixing the roads with bridges, buying cars for patrols inside the parks and internet.
 Currently, at every gate you have access to free Wi-Fi!

 You can also check out different organizations that I work with, such as Maasai Steppe Carnivore Conservation trust, formerly, Tarangire Lion Project. mcct.or.tz